Order to Cash Automation Overview

 Executive Summary for CFOs

-Order to cash automation, also known as O2C automation, is the systematic use of integrated digital tools and order to cash software to manage the end-to-end order to cash process—from order confirmation and invoicing to collections, cash application, dispute management, and reporting.
+Order to cash automation, also known as O2C automation, is the systematic use of integrated digital tools and order-to-cash automation software to manage the end-to-end order to cash process—from order confirmation and invoicing to collections, cash application, dispute management, and reporting.

 In practice, order to cash automation software replaces manual, spreadsheet-driven activities with connected order to cash solutions that improve revenue management, reduce operational risk, and provide enterprise-wide visibility across receivables.
 It is often described as the invoice to cash engine of the modern corporation.